+Remediation of the Ashland 2 site began in mid-May of 1998, with excavation of the soil commencing on July 10, 1998.
+On July 24, 1998, the first flatbed rail car left the Ashland 2 site bound for the Mill, carrying approximately 80 tons of MED-contaminated soils in four intermodal containers.
+Excavation and shipment of material from the Ashland 2 site continued through February 1999, and recycling of the material commenced November 16, 1998 after a majority of the material had been received at the Mill and ended first quarter 1999.
 Remediation of the Ashland 1 site began in June of 1999, with excavation of the soil commencing on 14 June.
 On 22 June, the first flatbed rail car left the Ashland 1 site bound for the Mill, carrying 88 tons of MED-contaminated soils in four intermodal containers.
-Excavation and shipment of material from the Ashland 1 site is ongoing, with over 76,000 tons of material shipped by 12 January 2000.
-Shipments are expected to continue through July 2000 and recycling of the material will commence in mid- to late 2000, after a majority of the material had been received at the Mill.
+Excavation and shipment of material from the Ashland 1 site is ongoing, with nearly 123,000 CY of material shipped by December of 2000.
+Shipments are expected to be completed near the end of the first quarter of 2001 and recycling of the material is currently expected to commence in mid-2001, after all of the Ashland 1 material has been received at the Mill.

-Details of this uranium recycling and byproduct disposal project include (1) identifying the best-value location to accept the excavated material; (2) meeting regulatory requirements with IUC obtaining an NRC license amendment to accept and process the material as an alternate feed in a licensed uranium mill; (3) excavating and preparing the material for shipment, then shipping the material to the Mill for uranium recovery; and (4) processing the material, followed by disposal of tailings from the process in the Mill's NRC-licensed uranium tailings facility.
-Conclusions revisit the environmental and cost benefits of recycling vs. direct disposal.
-In particular, processing of the Ashland 1 material at the White Mesa Mill is expected to result in substantial cost avoidance, beneficial recovery of source material, and environmentally protective disposal of byproduct material.
+Details of these uranium recycling and byproduct disposal projects include (1) meeting regulatory requirements through IUC obtaining NRC license amendments to accept and process the material as alternate feed in a licensed uranium mill; (2) identifying the best-value location to accept the excavated material; (3) excavating and preparing the material for shipment, then shipping the material to the Mill for uranium recovery; and (4) processing the material, followed by disposal of tailings from the process as 11e.(2) byproduct material in the Mill's NRC-licensed uranium tailings facility.
+Processing of the Ashland 2 and Ashland 1 FUSRAP materials at the White Mesa Mill is yielding substantial cost avoidance, beneficial recovery of source material, and environmentally protective disposal of byproduct material.

-ORIGIN AND HISTORY OF THE ASHLAND 2 MATERIAL
+ORIGIN AND HISTORY OF THE ASHLAND 2 AND 1 FUSRAP MATERIALS

-During World War II the Manhattan Engineering District (MED) utilized the Linde facility in Tonawanda, N.Y. to extract natural uranium from uranium-bearing ores.
+During World War II the MED utilized the Linde facility in Tonawanda, N.Y. to extract natural uranium from uranium-bearing ores.
 Some of the sandy MED byproduct material left from the ores, containing low levels of radioactivity, was deposited on land currently owned by the Ashland Oil Company.
-As part of a facility expansion between 1974 and 1982, the Ashland Oil Company moved approximately 6,000 cubic yards of the deposited MED byproduct, containing low levels of thorium, uranium, and radium, from the first site known now as Ashland 1 to a new disposal area now known as Ashland 2.
+As part of a facility expansion between 1974 and 1982, approximately 6,000 cubic yards of the deposited MED byproduct, containing low levels of thorium, uranium, and radium, was moved from the first site, known now as Ashland 1, to a new disposal area, now known as Ashland 2.
 However, the placement of MED byproduct at the Ashland 1 site left an area of radiological contamination to be removed from the site.
-In addition, the mixing of the byproduct with soil as it was moved ultimately increased the volume of radiologically contaminated soil.
+In addition, the mixing of the byproduct with soil as it was moved ultimately increased the volume of radiologically contaminated soil at both of the Ashland sites.